 Catherine Connolly

-The second favourite for the role of next President of Ireland is current (TD) for Galway West Catherine Connolly currently at odds of 5/2 to become the Next President of Ireland.
+The favourite for the role of next President of Ireland is current (TD) for Galway West Catherine Connolly.

 Catherine Connolly was previously a member of the Labour Party until 2006 but has since been Independent after she was denied her wish to contest the Galway West constituency as running mate of Michael D. Higgins.
 She has since served as an Independent TD for Galway West since 2016, served as Leas-Cheann Comhairle (2020-2024) and Mayor of Galway (2004-2005).
 A barrister, she chaired the Irish Language Committee (2016-2020).